SabrinaSanchez7/SQL-Bike-Store/README.md

 * `AVG`
 * `ROUND`

+### **Results**
+* I discovered that Baldwin Bikes sells the most items.
+* The top-selling item is the Trek Slash 8 27.5.

 ### **What I learned**
 This project helped me get comfortable using the most well known and used commands within SQL.
 After this project I feel more confident in being able to join tables, group data, and use the functions like SUM, COUNT, and AVG.
+This project has also taught me how to extract useful insights using data to eventually be able to help businesses come up with a game plan to increase their revenue.